Poland says media access to parliament still limited

 "I spoke to Mr. Kuchcinski this morning, yesterday.
 He upholds his decision," Karczewski told a news conference after his meeting with representatives of the media regarding their access to parliament.

 He said media will be able to access the Senate during its sitting on Tuesday and Wednesday.
-The Sejm is the center of the political life in Polish parliament.
+The Sejm is the centre of the political life in Polish parliament.
+(Reporting by Marcin Goclowski; Editing by Marcin Goettig)